orkaagi/DS-Lab-AI-Security-Ontology/README.md

 - Select 3 baseline methods from related work
 - Choose datasets used in baselines (or similar public datasets)
 - Perform initial data understanding and documentation– Conduct full exploratory data analysis (EDA)
-- Start implementing baseline methods– Initialize Overleaf and GitHub repository plus add your papers to Mendeley or similar libraries and create a spreadsheet with paper information(Title, data, publisher, datasets, method, limitation)
+- Start implementing baseline methods
+- Initialize Overleaf and GitHub repository plus add your papers to Mendeley or similar libraries and create a spreadsheet with paper information(Title, data, publisher, datasets, method, limitation)